“Where is the Autobahn?” – The myth about driving in Germany

 Conclusion – book tours with realistic distances

 Unfortunately there is no alternative to the road for touring bands, who have to transport equipment, instruments and luggage from club to club.
 They rely on the highways and have to adjust to the increasingly difficult traffic conditions.

-If you book a tour in Europe, have only one driver or just don’t want to spend the whole day on the bus, make sure not to cover more than 500 kilometres between two shows.
+If you book a tour in Europe and have only one driver or just don’t want to spend the whole day on the bus, make sure not to cover more than 500 kilometers between two shows.
 The distances can be quickly determined thanks to the route function of Google Maps, Open Maps or a navigation system.
-500 km should thereby be the maximum limit, because even after 300 km you can already be done in, because you were traveling for a total of five hours, spend two hours of it in a traffic jam or had to sit in bumper to bumper traffic with one screeching halt after another.
+500 km should thereby be the maximum limit.
+Even after 300 km you can already be done in, because you were traveling for a total of five hours, spend two hours of it in a traffic jam or had to sit in bumper to bumper traffic with one screeching halt after another.

 Avoid rush hour from 6 – 9 am and 4 – 7 pm during the week; on Fridays it usually starts at 2 or 3 pm.
 Educate yourself about the holidays of the respective region.
 Get started in time so you don’t have to race to arrive on time at the club.
-As I said, racing is difficult in Germany anyway.
+As said above, racing is difficult in Germany anyway.